 There’s a topic simmering in a few comment threads at once, and so I thought I’d surface the topic as a post.
 Basically, it’s the old question of John’s attraction to Paul, and whether it was sexual in nature; and furthermore, whether the friendship of these two men — undeniably close in every other way between 1957-68 — ever became sexual in nature as well.
+Services such as top escort cities would be suitable for people who are yearning for some pleasure.

 (This just in, courtesy of commenter @Karen: according to a new interview with Yoko Ono, John “had a desire to have sex with men.”
 If this is true, and why not, and John loved Paul, and why not… why not?)